-SwitchDoc Labs provides an SD Card that has the Raspberry Pi operating system, version Stretch, and all the SkyWeather software installed. https://shop.switchdoc.com/products/16gb-sd-card-with-stretch-smart-garden-system-groveweatherpi
+SwitchDoc Labs provides at shop.switchdoc.com a preprogrammed SD Card that has the Raspberry Pi operating system, version Buster, and all the SkyWeather software installed. https://shop.switchdoc.com/products/16gb-sd-card-with-stretch-smart-garden-system-groveweatherpi

-Insert your SD Card (Part N from below if you have a SkyWeather Kit) into the Raspberry Pi SD Card.
+Insert your SD Card (Part N from below if you have a SkyWeather Kit from Kickstarter or have purchased a card from SwitchDoc Labs) into the Raspberry Pi SD Card holder.
 It goes colored face down on the Raspberry Pi 3B+ and face up on the Raspberry Pi ZeroW.
-The picture below shows the SD Card pluggend into a Raspberry Pi 3B+ (with the Pi2Grover board installed - Part A if you have the SkyWeather Kit).
+The picture below shows the SD Card plugged into a Raspberry Pi 3B+ (with the Pi2Grover board installed - Part A if you have the SkyWeather Kit).